 Is the Graphcore' IPU performance significant?

 Graphcore claims its devices improves performance by 10x to 100x compared with other AI accelerators.
 Is that good enough?
-Not really if we look at the computing needs required in a robot/drone driven with a less capacity battery.
+Not really if we look at the computing needs required in a robot/drone powered by a low capacity battery.

 Investors in Graphcore include Bosch Venture Capital, Foundation Capital, and Samsung Catalyst Fund.